 Refinishing hardwood floors is something you’ll have to do to keep them looking like new.
 You do this by sanding them down and sealing them, but you should only have to do this every 10 years or so.
 The more traffic the floor experiences, the more upkeep it’ll need.
-So, you may find yourself refinishing the hardwood floors in areas like the kitchen sooner than lower traffic areas of the house like a guest bedroom.
+So, you may find yourself wanting to refinish hardwood floors in areas like the kitchen sooner than lower traffic areas of the house like a guest bedroom.

-You can take on refinishing the hardwood floors on your own, and you don’t have to hire a professional.
+You can try to refinish hardwood floors on your own, and you don’t have to hire a professional.
 It’s always a good idea to do your research and pay attention to the best techniques, and this is where my guide comes in.

-I’ll outline every step you need to take with all the materials you need to help avoid a botched finished product and ensure you know exactly what to expect when you refinish your hardwood floors.
-Instead, you’ll end up with gorgeous hardwood floors you can’t wait to show off.
+I’ll outline every step you may need to take with all the materials you need to help avoid a botched finished product and ensure you know exactly what to expect when you refinish your hardwood floors.
+Instead, you’ll end up with gorgeous hardwood floor you can’t wait to show off.

 A nicely maintained hardwood floor that contrasts well with the lighter color scheme of the walls and decor.

 - Preparing for Your Refinishing Hardwood Floors Project

 - Buy and Organize Your Materials and Tools for Refinishing Hardwood Floors

 - Refinishing Hardwood Floors – A DIY Guide

 - First Step – Remove the Furniture & Get the Room Ready